gtalarico/pipenv-pipes/docs/installation.rst

 ------------

 ``PIPENV_VENV_IN_PROJECT`` is not currently supported.
-If have ideas on how Pipes could support local venvs please start with the proposed implementation.
+If have ideas on how Pipes could support local venvs please start an issue and include your proposed implementation.

 Curses on Windows
 -----------------

-The interactive selector uses Curses, and  is not natively supported on windows.
+The interactive selector uses Curses, which is not natively supported on windows.
 To enable curses on Windows we must install additional Windows binaries, which were obtained from `here <https://www.lfd.uci.edu/~gohlke/pythonlibs/#curses>`_

-The installer should automatically install the windows curses binaries, for should you need to install them manually, just download the appropriate wheel from the link above and then use pip to install it:
+The installer should automatically install the windows curses binaries if you include the ``find-link`` as shown above.
+Should you need to install them manually, just download the appropriate wheel from the link above and use pip to install it:

 .. code-block:: console

-    $ pip install ..packetPath..\curses-2.2-cp35-none-win_amd64.whl
+    $ pip install ..packetPath..\curses-2.2-cpXX-none-win_XXX.whl

 You can read more about windows support for curses here: https://bugs.python.org/issue2889

 Terminal
 ~~~~~~~~

-While Pipes should work on the standard terminal (cmd.exe)
+While Pipes should work on the standard Windows console (cmd.exe)
-a terminal like `Cmder`_ is highly recommended over cmd.
+a terminal like `Cmder`_ is highly recommended:

 .. _Cmder: http://cmder.net/